Sign In / Sign Out

 - Map and Locations

-The human body comes into contact with countless chemicals and drugs during the course of a lifetime.
-ASU’s West campus is proud to offer the Pharmacology and Toxicology program, contributing to the growing study and astounding breakthroughs of how foreign materials react with our bodies.
+ASU’s West campus offers the Pharmacology and Toxicology degree.
 With a heavy focus on experiential learning within the laboratory, graduates of the program are better prepared to obtain careers ranging from clinical research coordinators, to veterinarians, to even governmental roles.

 The human body comes into contact with countless chemicals and drugs during the course of a lifetime.
 The study of how these foreign materials react with our bodies has been an intense and enduring venture that has yielded astounding breakthroughs and contributions to the medical community.